sundaram-sharma/restaurantBilling/README.md

-# Restaurants Billing System
+# Restaurant Billing System

-This application provides billing system for the restaurant.
+This application provides a billing system for the restaurant.

 ## Features